 After leaving Edison, the train makes it way, up the mountains, through Bena, Caliente and Cliff, arriving at the Tehachapi Loop.
 After the Loop, is the town of Tehachapi, where a branch line operation begins (heh, like I said, it’s a model railroading!), that takes you into the town of Kernville, where a local can spend hours sorting cars out at the various industries located there.
 If you continue on the mainline, east from Tehachapi, you will pass by the Monolith Cement Plant, and then the double track starts at Cameron, where it will take you into Mojave, where you can either use the return loop, to head back to Bakersfield, or park your train, in the Mojave staging yard.
 Eastward, from the Mojave staging yard, is the latest addition to the layout, where the Trona Branch is being constructed.

-GEHAMS hosts quarterly public open houses, and take parts in the National Model Railroad Month celebration every November with a Club Open House event.
+GEHAMS hosts quarterly public open houses, and takes part in the National Model Railroad Month celebration every November with a Club Open House event.
 Both layouts are projects in progress—and they will be for many more years.
 GEHAMs also hosts its annual Bakersfield Model Train Show, each second weekend of March, and has become a very successful club show.

 If anyone is interested in obtaining more information, they can make contact by emailing email@example.com, or by phone at 661-589-0391.
 GEHAMS web site is located at www.gehams.club .
 Like all model railroad clubs, we are always looking for new members, to help construct two of California’s largest model railroad layouts.